Last updated: 2021-07-31

 Part 4.
 The cornerstone of Mook’s proof of young-earth creationism in the early church is a widespread belief among the patristics that human history would last exactly 6,000 years.
 Ironically, this idea was merely a popular human tradition concerned primarily with eschatology—not creation.
 This model artificially constrained the age of the earth even though the Bible itself does not require it to be so.https://reasons.org/explore/blogs/todays-new-reason-to-believe/read/tnrtb/2011/10/06/coming-to-grips-with-the-early-church-fathers-perspective-on-genesis-part-5-(of-5)

-As you’ll see later in my post there are several early Jewish interpreters that were familiar with Hebrew and agree with my basic premise of interpreting Gen 1:2 as the state of the earth at the beginning of God’s creative process.
+There were several early Jewish interpreters that were familiar with Hebrew and agree with me in interpreting Gen 1:2 as the state of the earth at the beginning of God’s creative process.
 Later on, this confusion with Christians over Genesis continued.
 Even within a uniform view of Genesis the science among creationists is disputed:

 In a presentation at the conference, Wise showed a slide of a fossil sequence that moved from reptile to mammal, with some transitional fossils in between.
 He veered suddenly from his usual hyperactive mode to contemplative.
 “It’s a pain in the neck,” he said.
 “It fits the evolutionary prediction quite well.”
 Wise and others have come up with various theories explaining how the flood could have produced such perfect order.
 Wise is refining a theory, for example, that the order reflects how far the animals lived from the shore, so those living farthest from the water show up last in the record.
 But they haven’t settled on anything yet.https://www.nytimes.com/2007/11/25/magazine/25wwln-geologists-t.html

-It also turns out that while the young-earth movement is seemingly uncontested in conservative circles that this is a recent phenomenon:
+While the young-earth movement is seemingly uncontested in conservative circles, this is a recent phenomenon:

 Until well into the twentieth century critics of evolution tended to identify themselves as anti-evolutionists rather than creationists.
 Three factors help to explain this practice.
 First, the word already possessed a well-known meaning unrelated to the creation–evolution debate.
 Since early Christianity theologians had attached ‘creationism’ to the doctrine that God had specially created each human soul – as opposed to the traducianist teaching that God had created only Adam’s soul and that children inherited their souls from their parents.
 Second, even the most prominent scientific opponents of organic evolution differed widely in their views of origins.
 Some adopted the biblical view that all organisms had descended from the kinds divinely created in the Garden of Eden and preserved on Noah’s ark.
 Others, such as the British geologist Charles Lyell (1797–1875), advocated the spontaneous but non-supernatural appearance of species in regional centres or foci of creation.
 Still others followed the leading American anti-evolutionist, the Harvard zoologist Louis Agassiz (1807–73), in arguing for repeated plenary creations, during which ‘species did not originate in single pairs, but were created in large numbers’.
 Third, even Bible-believing fundamentalists could not agree on the correct interpretation of the first chapter of Genesis.
 A majority probably adopted the ruin-and restoration view endorsed by the immensely popular Scofield Reference Bible (1909), which identified two creations (the first ‘in the beginning’, the second associated with the Garden of Eden) and slipped the fossil record into the vast gap between the two events.
 Another popular reading of Genesis 1, advocated by William Jennings Bryan (1860–1925), the leading anti-evolutionist of the time, held that the days mentioned in Genesis 1 represented immense ages, each corresponding to a section of the geological column or perhaps to a period in the history of the cosmos.
 Only a handful of those writing against evolution insisted on what later came to be known as young-earth creationism but was then called flood geology: a recent special creation of all kinds in six twenty-four-hour periods and a geologically significant flood at the time of Noah that buried most of the fossils. . . .